-This project does not involve stem cell lines so there are no ethical considerations of this nature.
 All experiments will be done in vitro meaning there will be no subjects, human or animal, although human cancer cells will be used.
 Also, there are currently no standards or guidelines for cell culturing techniques set by organizations or the government because the cells are not being used for any type of cell therapy.
-Therefore, the scaffold will be designed by the standards and guidelines of the client.
+However, since human cancer cells will be used, experiments should be conducted under biosafety level 2 precautions in order to preserve the integrity of the cells and the experimental lab environment.
+This will ensure the safety of lab personnel who may come into contact with the same environment as the cells.
+The scaffold will be designed by the standards and guidelines of the client.